 Wageningen Bioveterinary Research (WBVR) has a bioinformatics group dedicated to multi-omics analyses of different sample types.
 Bioinformatics and multi-omics applications are mostly applied for basic research to study pathogens in interaction with their hosts.

-Data-driven approaches using multi-omics, support detection and prevention of infection diseases by identifying novel targets for diagnostics as well as vaccines.
+Data-driven approaches using multi-omics, support detection and prevention of infectious diseases by identifying novel targets for diagnostics as well as vaccines.
 By comparing sequences of many members of a certain pathogen, differences or similarities within populations can be identified.
-Deep-sequencing can support the pathogen characterization.
-This can not only be applied to diagnostic samples, but in can be applied in epidemiological context or as part of microbiome interactions.
+Deep sequencing can support the pathogen characterization.
+This can be applied to diagnostic samples, but also in an epidemiological context or as part of microbiome interactions.

-We offer services at an academic and CRO level that among others include:
+We offer services at an academic and CRO level that include:

 - Tailored microbiota characterization in a variety of matrices like ingesta, milk, dust or faeces (16S and ITS-based)

 - Metagenomic and meta-transcriptomic functional and epidemiological characterization of microbial communities (including quantifying the antibiotic resistance gene repertoire (resistome))

 - High-throughput (brute-force) in silico or serological screening of diagnostic bacterial protein candidates (bacterial proteome) based on genomic sequencing information